marketingincolor/rhi-main-website/wp-content/plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 4.3.4 =
+* Checked plugin compactibility with wordpress version 4.8
+* Added the fontawesome icons locally to the plugin's folder.

+= 4.3.3 =
+* Done the bug fixings for the AMP version removed the share icons from the amp version pages.
+* Updated the fontawesome icons version to 4.7.0

+= 4.3.2 =
+* Done the bug fixings for the facebook share counts using access token.

+= 4.3.1 =
+* Done the bug fixings for the double addition of the counter for canonical URLs.

+= 4.3.0 =
+* Done small bug fixing for the frontend css issue for the anchor links.
+* Done the bug fixing for the cache issue of the facebook share counts.

+= 4.2.9 =
+* Addition of do_action hooks to make users add more social networks if they need it.
+You can use add_action using these tags for 'apss_more_networks' in content and 'apss_more_networks_in_shortcodes' for shortcode.

+= 4.2.8 =
+* Done the bug fixings for the url encoding issue for the linkedin share summary text.

+= 4.2.7 =
+* Done the url, title and summary parameter url encoded for linkedin as it is producing error in some IE version of a browser.

+= 4.2.6 =
+* Fixed css issues for the plugin's backend settings - miscelleneous settings of the plugin.

+= 4.2.5 =
+* Checked plugin compactibility with wordpress version 4.7

+= 4.2.4 =
+* Removed unnecessary codes from plugin's main file.

+= 4.2.3 =
+* Made the plugin object global to remove the content filter hook by other.

+= 4.2.2 =
+* Done the css modifications for the miscelleneous setting's facebook APP settings.

+= 4.2.1 =
+* Done the bug fixings for the slashes appearing in the plugin's miscelleneous settings.

+= 4.2.0 =
+* Done the addition of new feature to fetch the share counts from http site as well if site has been moved from HTTP to HTTPS.
+* Done the addition of documentation links in how to use section.

+= 4.1.9 =
+* Done the bug fixing for the theme 3 for the mobile displays.
+* Done the bug fixing for the content share for the linkedin.
+* Addition of link to create facebook app in the plugins miscelleneous settings.
+* Addition of the More WordPress Resources link.

+= 4.1.8 =
+* Improved the facebook share counter using the facebook app.
+Now the user need to create facebook app to fetch share counts if old method is not working.

+= 4.1.7 =
+* Fixed the facebook share count issue.

+= 4.1.6 =
+* Fixed the twitter multiple popup issue.
+* Removed the dublicate css for the share text css from the frontend css.

+= 4.1.5 =
+* Multisite compactibility issue fixed.

+= 4.1.4 =
+* Removal of unnecessary css codes from the plugin's frontend css file.

+= 4.1.3 =
+* Removed unnecessary codes from count shortcode.
+* Done the bug fixings for the popup share issue for facebook and linkedin.

+= 4.1.2 =
+* Changed the priority of the_content filter to make the plugin compactible with "Advanced Ads" plugin.
+* Updated the 'apss_count' shortcode to support multiple networks.
+Please see "how to use" tab for more information.

+= 4.1.1 =
+* Added options to disable the cache for the url share counts.
+* Added an option to enable the social share in popup window.

+= 4.1.0 =
+* Done the addition of additional parameter custom_share_link in the shortcode for apss_share.
+* Added the note section for the available parameters in email settings.

+= 4.0.9 =
+* Done the bug fixing for the backend options.

+= 4.0.8 =
+* Done the bug fixing for the issue related to the_content filter hook for Yoast SEO plugin.

+= 4.0.7 =
+* Removal of unnecessary codes for the twitter share counts using third party API.
+* Addition of language file for fr_CA

 = 4.0.6 =
 * Addition of note section for the new twitter share count options.